 - Premises are on one floor with no steps

 - Disabled toilet facilities with alarm for assistance

 - We have hydraulic adjusting couches in the treatment rooms and consultation rooms to provide comfortable examination facilities and easy access.

-- We have high back chairs for the elderly and infirm and some bariatric chairs for the larger patients in the waiting room
+- A mixture of high back and bariatric chairs for the elderly and infirm in the waiting room

 - There are handrails at the front entrance and down the corridors to the twelve consulting rooms.